Introduction: key performance indicators for directories

 - Feature differentiation: How your feature set compares to competitor offerings.

-Develop a framework for responding to competitive changes based on your benchmarking insights:
+Build a framework for responding to competitive changes based on your benchmarking:

 - Reactive responses: How you’ll adapt when competitors introduce new features or change their business models.

-- Preventive initiatives: Innovations you’ll pursue based on identified market gaps or emerging user needs.
+- Preventive initiatives: Innovations you’ll pursue based on market gaps or emerging user needs.

 - Defensive measures: How you’ll protect your core advantages from competitive encroachment.